PolymathNetwork/polymath-apps/.github/CONTRIBUTING.md

 - Commit often, try to keep commits meaningful (or squash before submitting a PR)
 - Avoid committing with `commit -m`, this encourages quick, non-descriptive commit messages and is incompatible with _Conventional Commits_ if your commit requires a `body`
 - Add a `body` to the commit **if the commit's subject is not descriptive enough**
-- Add a `BREAKING CHANGE: <what's the change>` in the footer of a commit that makes a breaking change of the API of a package
+- Add a `BREAKING CHANGE: <what's the change>` at the beginning of the commit's body, when the commit introduces a a non backwards-compatible change to a package
 - Add a `CLOSES: #<number>` in the footer of a commit to close an issue this commit solves.
 - Commit messages must be written in imperative tense